 Similar to ambassadors, can you see the possibility of leaders on your team or in your community being able to step into your role?
 Are you cultivating the leadership talents of team members?
 Do you have a post-career project in mind that is drawing you forward and that has you excited about your next chapter of life?
 Do you have a social support circle — friends and outside colleagues — who matter to you and to whom you matter?
 Are you aligned with your spouse or significant other about the timing of your departure, and do you have similar notions about the composition of post-career life together?

-I hope this article has helped clarify for you the profound impact that your departure style could have on your organization, your board and staff, and yourself.
-Hopefully, these ideas will enable you to leave your role on a high note, fondly thought of and respected for the grace that you demonstrated as a leader, and especially in your leadership leaving the organization.
+I hope this article has given you a glimpse into the impact that your departure style could have on your organization, your board and staff, and yourself.
+Hopefully, these ideas will enable you to choose a departure style rather than having fate thrust one upon you.
+I encourage you to take a moment (or many moments) to create a vision for how you want to leave your role and step into life’s next chapter.
+My hope is that you depart on a high note, being fondly thought of, respected for your leadership legacy, and admired for the grace that you demonstrated in your departure.

 “Constructed or created from a range of available things.”